Get 80% off your plan for your first 3 months*

 "Businesses already juggling the impacts of high inflation, low unemployment, and slowing sales may feel overwhelmed," says Southall.
 "They don't know what to focus on, or what's coming next."

-How to make decisions at speed
+Here's how to make decisions at speed:

-• Lean on expert advisors: Accountants and bookkeepers help you deal with issues in the right order and ensure you have the numbers to make smart decisions.
+• Lean on expert advisors.
+Accountants and bookkeepers help you deal with issues in the right order and ensure you have the numbers to make smart decisions.

-• Get regular financial reports: Advisors create reports showing where your financial pressure points are, then work with you to fix those problems.
+• Get regular financial reports.
+Advisors create reports showing where your financial pressure points are, then work with you to fix those problems.

-• Set up a regular review cycle: "A regular cycle of reporting and troubleshooting can help you identify and resolve issues faster and will keep you clear-headed about the strategies you've chosen," says Southall.
+• Set up a regular review cycle.
+"A regular cycle of reporting and troubleshooting can help you identify and resolve issues faster and will keep you clear-headed about the strategies you've chosen," says Southall.

 Find an accountant or bookkeeper in Xero's advisor directory.

-8. Finding employees during a downturn
+11. Finding employees during a downturn

 Labour shortages during a recession are unusual, but that's the current reality.
 Businesses are reluctant to let go of hard-won staff, even as sales slow.

 "Businesses have worked so hard to recruit staff that they're going to be very reluctant to shed them at the first sign of a downturn," says Southall.
-"They may cut back on hours, but wholesale redundancies seem unlikely at this stage.
+"They may cut back on hours, but wholesale redundancies seem unlikely at this stage."
 This reflects historical patterns.
-During the GFC, businesses cut over 200,000 full-time jobs in a year while part-time employment grew by more than 180,000, according to Treasury's GFC analysis."
+During the GFC, businesses cut over 200,000 full-time jobs in a year while part-time employment grew by more than 180,000, according to Treasury's GFC analysis.

+High employment should help the economy recover faster, but it creates challenges for understaffed businesses.
 "Customers are walking into half-full restaurants and being told they can't be seated because there aren't enough staff," notes Koziel.
 "It limits a business's capacity to generate revenue."

-• Watch for talent becoming available: "Wage raises won't match inflation and some employees will find their hours cut," says Cowling.
-"Their spending power will decline which means now is a good time to poach them."
+• Watch for talent becoming available.
+"Wage raises won't match inflation and some employees will find their hours cut," says Cowling.
+"Their spending power will decline, which means now is a good time to poach them."

-• Expect redistribution from larger businesses: "Those medium and larger sized businesses may still go with the knee jerk reaction of laying people off," says Koziel.
+• Expect redistribution from larger businesses.
+"Those medium and larger sized businesses may still go with the knee-jerk reaction of laying people off," says Koziel.
 "That will give smaller players a chance to find much-needed help."

 How a slowdown can create opportunity